kanstantsin-bucha/kanstantsin-bucha/README.md

 - designing system architecture,
 - leading teams,
 - managing the development cycles of products,
-- developing new protocols in security field
+- developing new protocols in security field,
 - integrating new systems with existing infrastructure.

 ## [CV](Kanstatsin%20Bucha%20-%20CV.pdf)